-The following pages provide a practical introduction for developers who want to:
+The following pages provide a practical introduction for those:

 Blocks are the basic units we use to build pages on the modern web.
 They are rectangular sections that contain a set of features and functions.
 They are sometimes also called components or widgets.